RunestoneInteractive/RunestoneServer/docker/README.md

 4. Now that your course is registered rebuild it `cd .../books/yourbook` and run `runestone build --all deploy`
 5. If this book is a PreTeXt book you will need to navigate to the directory that contains the `runestone-manifest.xml` file and run the command `runestone process-manifest --course <yourcourse> --manifest runestone-manifest.xml`
 **Note** if you are missing `runestone-manifest.xml` then you need to rebuild your PreTeXt book with `runestone` as the publisher.
 See the PreTeXt docs for how do do this.
+6. If this book is a PreTeXt book you should put run `touch NOBUILD` in the root directory for this book.
+Otherwise when the container restarts it will try to build this book using runestone build and it will fail, causing an endless cycle of container restarts.

 ## Debugging